Use Composable Storefront in a Hybrid Implementation

 A principal benefit of a single page application (SPA) like PWA Kit is that the app bundle is sent to the client and subsequent page requests can often be served without server requests.
 For this reason, we highly recommend having more than 1 page on PWA Kit to gain performance and shopper UX efficiencies, for example: instead of just your homepage - migrate your homepage and next 1-2 most common journey steps (homepage & search; homepage & our brand).
 Use the analytics tools at your disposal to chart these common customer journey paths through your site.

-- For hybrid implementation details that apply to hybrid authentication, see Configure a Hybrid Storefront with Hybrid Auth.
+- For hybrid implementation details that apply to Hybrid Authentication, see Configure a Hybrid Storefront with Hybrid Auth.

 - For working with SCAPI in a hybrid implementation, see Hybrid Guidance.